MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 ## Validate relationships in pandas DataFrames

-After discovering potential relationships within your pandas DataFrames, using the `find_relationships` function, it's essential to validate these relationships and identify any potential issues or inconsistencies.
+After you've discovered potential relationships within your pandas DataFrames, using the `find_relationships` function, it's essential to validate these relationships and identify any potential issues or inconsistencies.
 This is where the `list_relationship_violations` function from the `sempy.relationships` module comes into play.

 The `list_relationship_violations` function is designed to help you validate the content of your tables and ensure that they match the discovered relationships.